armeehn/armeehn/README.md

 - One can obtain more information about my work, interests and other particulars on my [personal website](https://alexander.iannantuono.org)

 ### Contact
-Please contact me via the email that is present on my account profile.
+Please contact me via the email that is present on my website.